younata/personal_knowledge/src/meta/setup.md

 ## Future Work

-- Automatically add a "last updated" line immediately below the title for a page, to make it obvious when I'm looking at outdated information.
-Could get the last updated information from git ([`git --no-pager log -n 1 --pretty=format:%ci path/to/file`](https://stackoverflow.com/a/14244466)).
-(Update: 2020-04-18, this is now done.
-Leaving this here because I still kinda want to do this on a per-subsection basis.)
-  - It would be extra cool to this for each subsection on a page.
 - On a per-section basis, add other lines to show up for all pages in that section (e.g. I want everything in my [flying](../flying/) section to have the "This is for my own use and is not flight instruction" disclaimer).
 - Figure out a way to actually support checkboxes and such, as how github does.
-This might require a change to upstream mdbook.
+This could be done as a custom preprocessor.

 [^pipeline]: The pipeline definition looks like this: